 Rice (Oryza sativa L.) is a vital staple food crop that sustains more than half of the world’s population, playing a pivotal role in global food security and livelihoods (Pramesh et al., 2017).
 India is the second largest producer of rice in the world, plays a significant role in meeting both the domestic and global food demands (Rajeswari et al., 2024).
 In India, particularly in the rice growing regions of Telangana serves as the backbone of the agricultural economy.
 In recent years, rice cultivation has witnessed a steady expansion in production areas across India, with Telangana emerging as one of the leading rice-producing states.
 The introduction of improved irrigation infrastructure, access to high-yielding varieties, and government initiatives, such as subsidies and procurement policies, have played a pivotal role in this growth (Aravind et al., 2022).
 Telangana’s distinctive agro-climatic conditions, fertile soils, and the availability of water resources have facilitated a significant increase in the rice-growing area.

 Despite this progress, rice production is significantly impacted by numerous biotic and abiotic stresses, with biotic stresses, including various diseases, posing a formidable threat to yield stability.
 Among the diseases, neck blast caused by Magnaporthe oryzae and sheath blight, caused by the soil-borne pathogen Rhizoctonia solani, stands out as most destructive diseases of rice, inflicting substantial economic losses over years.
-Yield reductions due to sheath blight can ranged from 9.6% to 85%, depending on weather conditions, crop management practices, and disease severity (Phookan and Hazarika, 1992).
+Yield reductions due to sheath blight can ranged from 9.6 to 85%, depending on weather conditions, crop management practices, and disease severity (Phookan and Hazarika, 1992).

 The absence of resistant rice cultivars has necessitated the reliance on chemical fungicides as the primary management strategy (Chou et al., 2020).
 Although, strobilurins and triazole-based fungicides have been widely used due to their systemic action.
 The continuous and indiscriminate application of these fungicides has led to concerns about pathogen resistance and environmental safety (Kumar et al., 2021).
 Therefore, identifying and evaluating cost-effective, environmentally sustainable alternatives to manage sheath blight and neck blast is highly imperative.